-Supersoft milk bread (made with a tangzhong) swirled and filled with a brown butter chocolate sauce and crumbled halva.
+Supersoft milk bread (made with a tangzhong) and brown butter, layered and swirled around a brown butter chocolate sauce

-This is a simple but delicious twist on my basic milk bread babka.
+This is a delicious twist on my basic milk bread babka: this time we’ve got brown butter in the dough and in the sauce.
 More or less keeping everything the same but changing up the filling by adding bits of marbled halva (plain halva works too) and browning the butter in the filling to lean into that nutty taste.

 P.S.
 If you like this recipe you’ll love these halva chocolate chip cookies!